‘The bush flex[ed] its great, porous hide as we moved,

 by Peggy Frew

-I walked eastwards on this particular walk, through the scrub, towards its edge, where it borders the newest housing developments.
+On this particular walk, I passed through an area where the bushland borders some new housing developments.
 Before those houses were built, the land had already been denuded of its natural vegetation: it was farmland for years, and then, when the land was sold off, it grew into bare, grassy paddocks.

 Despite the impact that humans have had on that land, still, as I walked over it, I swear I got a hint of Peggy Frew’s great, porous hide beneath my feet …